 Power comes from the same choice of several diesel engines and one petrol now rolled out across much of Volvo’s line-up.
 The 300bhp, 324lb ft 3.0-litre six-cylinder petrol takes the headline spot, but it is best passed over in favour of one of the diesels, either the 2.4-litre, 212bhp, 324lb ft D5 or the 2.0-litre, 160bhp D3 available with either 309lb ft or 295lb ft in the ES and eco-friendly DRIVe models.

-The XC70 may well be an improved car off the road but we didn’t drive it there.
-Volvo points out that it now has greater approach, breakover and departure angles, but it’s still no cleverer a companion on the Tarmac.
+Volvo also points out that that XC70 now has greater approach, breakover and departure angles, but it’s still no cleverer a companion on the Tarmac.
 This is a big problem when you consider the huge step forward that Audi recently made with its A6 Allroad, the Volvo’s most obvious market rival.

 Unlike the Audi, the Volvo cannot change its ride height with sophisticated air suspension.
 It falls back on Volvo’s Four-C adaptive dampers to make up the difference on the road.
-Unfortunately, they are hardly more effective at reigning in the body movements of this two-tonne estate than they would be at shooting rockets of fire from underneath each wheel to allow it to fly over the bumps and twists in the road.
+Unfortunately, they are not very effective at reigning in the body movements of this two-tonne estate.

 The XC70 rolls and bucks wildly in the face of only mild provocation.
 Body control is scant through corners and over swells.
 Performance is reasonable enough in a straight line – compared with a V70 – but the XC70’s handling is much too compromised almost everywhere else.
 And improved as its off-road ability may be, we’d be amazed if it was good enough to redeem the car.